 The Carnegie Center for Art & History

 Who doesn’t love a free activity?
 The Carnegie Center for Art & History will add affordability and culture to your next date.
-Take in the newest exhibition, “There Used to Be a Street” by Ohio painter Dana Oldfather.
-Then, learn about New Albany’s history and take in the Carnegie’s permanent exhibitions about the Underground Railroad and local abolitionist Lucy Higgs Nichols.
+Learn about New Albany’s history and take in the Carnegie’s permanent exhibitions about the Underground Railroad and local abolitionist Lucy Higgs Nichols.
 Check out tours and hours here.

 The Culbertson Mansion State Historic Site